 There’s no better way to start a new season in the fashion capital than with a whole new look.
 True, Paris can be pricy, but during the two yearly sales, prices are slashed to invite some healthy indulgence of retail therapy.
-The winter sales (called soldes in French) go to February 16.
+The summer sales (called soldes in French) go to July 25.

 Stores offer all sorts of enticements to shoppers, from gimmicky gift-bags to fifty percent reductions.
 While the particular dates and extent of participation are at the discretion of individual stores, there’s something for everyone-as long as you can manage the madness of the crowd.
 Sale season in the capital is known for its bustling ambiance, which risks to tax nerves as much as pocketbooks.
 The combination of cranky store clerks, endless change room and check-out line-ups, and pushy buyers may prove enough to fluster even the most seasoned shopper.
 Try integrating the outing with some fun and relaxing activities within striking distance of the city’s best shopping spots.